Concepts in detail

 Motivation

 We want to make all database reads referentially transparent - that is, repeatable - such that at any time in the future, we can re-run a query from the past and produce exactly the same result.
-This is not to say that our data never changes; our data may be updated continuously!
+This is not to say that our data never changes; our data may be updated constantly!
 Rather, it says that we want to take into account the fact that data enters the database over time, and we must account both for what the database knows and when the database learned it.

 Consider, for example, tax reporting.
 While a business may do everything possible to ensure accurate numbers prior to submission, some reports may require amendments; some may even require additional tax payments.
-In this situation, tax authorities may ask for proof that the business acted in good faith in prior reports.
+In this situation, taxing authorities may ask for proof that the business acted in good faith in prior reports.
 A referentially transparent database makes it possible to show that data from earlier reports were accurate to the best of the business’ knowledge.

 Requirements